zahqresh/DVA/README.md

-# onboardjs
+# Bobos Webflow Script
-Onboardjs web3 implementation with multiple wallet options
+Web3js and onboardjs implementation for bobos